 All About The Federal Motor Carrier Safety Administration

 Established within the Department of Transportation on January 01, 2000, The Federal Motor Carrier Safety Administration has come up as a follow-up to the Motor Carrier Safety Improvement Act of 1999.
 Previously, the FMCSA was a part of the Federal Highway Administration.
-Today, it has an identity of its own and plays a very important role in determining that the motorists are safe and all the regulations are properly followed.

 The first and major mission of the body is to make sure that all commercial motor vehicle-related deaths and injuries are avoided and prevented as far as possible.
 Expedited auto shipping companies and auto moving companies are governed by this body.
 Main activities of The Federal Motor Carrier Safety Administration are: